da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 min_copies : The minimal copies need if not overruled by Clients (CB client does this in its preservation system)
 retryOlderThanHours: Retry all not fulfilled copies older than given hours.

-For easier maninting these actions you might pass your settings directly to the job!
+For easier mantaintng these actions you might pass your settings directly to the job!

 check if Synchronzing Service is running